 Reviewing rare hand-colored 1726 prints from Germany

 In 2015 we decided to offer the best of our collection as a new edition of fine art reproductions.
 But where to begin?
 Since we love natural history, it seemed like the "natural" place to start -- timeless art prints of animals, botanicals, sea life, birds, butterflies, shells and more.

 What We Offer

 Since opening, we've created high quality hand-crafted prints for museums, decorators, gift shops, and customers like you -- who enjoy having timeless art in their homes.
 Most of our images are taken from paintings, chromolithographs, and hand-colored etchings dating from the 1500s to the 1800s.

 Original chromolithograph split over 2 pages of rare book

 Our goal is to offer high quality art prints at affordable prices.
 To ensure that high quality, we do every step of the process in-house.
-We prepare the images, print on 216 gsm art paper, add custom-cut mats, package the art in sturdy flat boxes, and ship directly to you.
+We prepare the image, print on 216 gsm art paper, add backing board, package the art in sturdy flat boxes, and ship directly to you.

 It would be wonderful if all the antiquarian art we found was in perfect condition.
 Sadly that's not the case.
 The once-lovely art often shows the effects of 100 to 400 years of life.
 Bright colors become dull, paper yellows, cracks, tears, and gets grimy from dirty handling.
 All this "reality" is fine for history buffs, but not so good for home decor.
 Shown below are a couple of actual process examples.